ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 | ACNTST_C: 66 | ACNTST_C_HVA: 53 | ACTIVE_PINGS: 21 | B_WRITERS: 55 |
 ```

-Our assignment is to scrape values for each 4 metrics and push them to the Prometheus but then have ability on the Prometheus to show them as Prometheus GAUGE metric.
-In contrast to COUNTER, which is cumulative metric, GAUGE is a metric that represents a single numerical value that can arbitrarily go up and down.
+Our assignment is to scrape values for each 4 metrics and push them to the Prometheus and then have ability on the Prometheus to show them as **Prometheus GAUGE metric**.
+In contrast to **COUNTER**, which is cumulative metric, **GAUGE** is a metric that represents a single numerical value that can arbitrarily go up and down.
 This way, we would be able to track how metric values are changing in the function of time.
 There are two possible scenarios in which this application is running: continually running application and application running as a cron job.
 This article will show both approaches in context of exporting metrics from the logs.

 ### Grok exporter